JeffML/chessPGN/website/docs/index.md

 ## User Interface

-By design, chess.js is a headless library and does not include user interface elements.
-Many developers have successfully integrated chess.js with the [chessboard.js](http://chessboardjs.com) library.
+By design, chessPGN is a headless library and does not include user interface elements.
+Many developers have successfully integrated chessPGN with the [chessboard.js](http://chessboardjs.com) library.
 See [chessboard.js - Random vs Random](http://chessboardjs.com/examples#5002) for an example.